FunbiOyede/otp-generator-/README.md

 # nodejs-OTP

-This is a simple package to generate and validate OTP (One Time Passwords).
+This is a simple package that generates and validates OTPs (One Time Passwords).

 ### Installation